Low Vision Rehabilitation Services

 • Lighting solutions

-Patients of the Vision Rehabilitation Program can rent prescribed optical devices and technology—such as magnifiers, telescopes, and electronic CCTVs—on a monthly basis, with training provided by our therapists.
+Once individuals become a patient of our low vision program, they have access, through the Low Vision Center, to rent prescribed optical devices and technology—such as magnifiers, telescopes, and electronic CCTVs—on a monthly basis, with training provided by our therapists.

 patient and case manager talking about next steps.